Key legislation and terminology

 The Public Advocate is an independent office created under the Guardianship Act.
 It has a number of functions relating to substitute decision-making at the end of life.
 The Public Advocate can:

 - Be appointed guardian if no one else is available to make decisions about treatment for a person who has lost capacity.
 Those decisions include medical treatment, palliative care and withdrawal of treatment.

 - Provide assistance and mediation services in relation to disputes about health care and/or medical treatment (including treatment at the end of life).

 For more information visit the Office of the Public Advocate.

 What health care and medical treatment decisions can a substitute decision-maker make?

-A substitute decision-maker can make decisions for all health care and medical treatment, except for some types of treatment (termination of pregnancy, sterilisation or any other treatment prescribed by the regulations).
-This means all other health care, including the withholding or withdrawal of life-sustaining treatment, can be consented to, or refused by, a substitute decision-maker.
+A substitute decision-maker can make most decisions about health care and medical treatment except for decisions about termination of pregnancy, sterilisation or any other treatment prescribed by the regulations.
+This means all other health care, including the withholding or withdrawal of life-sustaining treatment, can be consented to or refused by a substitute decision-maker.

-In the case of a medical attorney, Enduring Guardian, or guardian, the decisions which can be made will depend on the powers granted under the relevant Medical Power of Attorney, Enduring Power of Guardianship, or guardianship order.
-If there are no limitations, the medical attorney, enduring guardian or guardian will be able to do anything the person could have done if they had capacity, including making most medical treatment decisions.
+In the case of a Medical Agent, Enduring Guardian, or guardian, the decisions which can be made will depend on the powers granted under the relevant Medical Power of Attorney, Enduring Power of Guardianship, or guardianship order.
+If there are no limitations, these substitute decision-makers will be able to do anything the person could have done if they had capacity, including making most medical treatment decisions.

 How do substitute decision-makers make decisions?

-All substitute decision-makers, in deciding whether or not to consent to medical treatment or health care for a person at the end of life, must follow the principles set out in the Guardianship Act.
+All substitute decision-makers must follow the principles set out in the Guardianship Act when making decisions about consent to medical treatment or health care for a person at the end of life.
 These principles require a substitute decision-maker to: